 Explore Dunbar Cave State Natural Area and see why it was named Tennessee’s Best State Park for 2019.
 From May – September, reserve a cave tour to journey deep into the world below for a one-of-a-kind experience.
 Above ground, see wildlife, explore nature or hike, enjoy a picnic and learn about the history of the area.

 What’s a vacation without ice cream?
 Find fresh, made-in-house options downtown on Strawberry Alley at Frozen Fuel, including dairy-free selections.
-Or, the super-creamy Golly G’s is open seasonally downtown and year-round in Sango with ice cream and other treats.
+Or, the super-creamy Golly G’s in Sango offers ice cream and other treats.

 Another hip place for free play is Downtown Commons, with an imagination playground, open play space, water and fountain features, and a shaded seating area for parents to refresh.

 To get your taco fix, stop by West Coast Taco for quick, fresh and satisfying Mexican.

 One evening during your stay, make sure to catch a river sunset…best viewed from the RiverWalk!

 South of the River BBQ not only has some of the best smoked meats around, but also serves a mighty fine breakfast…and giant cinnamon rolls!)
 Take along a pound of pulled pork for a picnic later.